YubiKey 5 CSPN Series Specifics

 - Slot f9: Attestation

-User verification under PIV is achieved with a PIN and a management key (Triple-DES or AES key) is used for various oversight functions.
-The PIN must be set to a value between 6 and 8 bytes, while the maximum number of retries must be set in the range of 1 to 255 with a default value of 3.
+User verification under PIV is achieved with a PIN and a management key (Triple-DES or AES key).
+This is used for various oversight functions.
+Set the PIN to a value between 6 and 8 bytes.
+Set the maximum number of retries between 1 to 255.
+The retries default value is 3.

-To specify how often the PIN needs to be entered in order to access the credentials in a given slot, a PIN policy should be set for that slot.
-This policy must be set upon key generation or when a key is imported, and cannot be changed at a later time.
+To specify how often the PIN needs to be entered to access the credentials in a given slot, set a PIN policy for that slot.
+Set this policy when generating the key or when importing a key.
+The policy cannot be changed later.

-In addition to requiring the PIN, the YubiKey 5 may also be configured to require physical contact of the touch sensor.
-Similar to the PIN policy, the touch policy must be set upon key generation or import.
+You can configure the YubiKey 5 to require physical contact on the touch sensor, in addition to requiring the PIN.
+Similar to the PIN policy, set the touch policy when generating or importing a key.

 CSPN Approved Mode

-To operate the YubiKey’s PIV application in CSPN approved mode, the PIN code, PUK code and management key must be set for the PIV application.
-It is imperative that the default values of these codes are also changed by the user before using the PIV application.
+To operate the YubiKey’s PIV application in approved CSPN mode, set the PIN code, PUK code, and management key for the PIV application.
+It is imperative that you change the default values of these codes before using the PIV application.

-More details for such a configuration are described in the section below.
+More details for such a configuration are described in the following section.

 Technical Configuration